AlacrisIO/legicash-facts/dsl.md

 those at the extreme get paid less than the lowest of the previous.

 ### Benchmark Applications (V1, V2)

+To illustrate the DSL as well as to guide which precise primitives shall be part of the final version, we will write the following applications.
+We will start with just simplified variants of a couple of them, and will ramp up to more, more elaborate variants.

 * Fast payments (our current demo, productized).
   Start with phone-to-phone payments, then Point-of-Sale capability.